Evacuation warnings amid flooding after California storm

 It was the first of several storms expected to roll across the state in the span of a week.
 Saturday’s system was warmer and wetter, while storms this week will be colder, said Hannah Chandler-Cooley, a meteorologist at the National Weather Service in Sacramento.

-The Sacramento region could receive a total of 4 to 5 inches (10 to 13 centimeters) of rain over the week, Chandler-Cooley said.
+The Sacramento region could receive a total of 4 to 5 inches of rain over the week, Chandler-Cooley said.

 Another round of heavy showers was also forecast for Southern California on Tuesday or Wednesday, the National Weather Service’s Los Angeles-area office said.